–Save This Page as a PDF–

 About three months later Judah got some shocking news.
 Someone came to him and said: Your daughter-in-law Tamar is guilty of prostitution, and as a result she is now pregnant.
 He was furious in his righteous anger.
 In his mind, not only were his two sons dead because of her, but now she had disgraced his family.
 How ungrateful she was!
 He was so kind to her, and now this!
 He would be happy for any excuse to get rid of her and end this unfortunate episode of his life.
 Even though she was living back in her father’s house, she was still under Judah’s authority.
 The penalty for adultery, even in an ungodly society like that of Canaan, was death, as may be seen in the Code of Hammurabi.589 Judah, as judge and jury, assumed her to be guilty without even hearing a word from her.

 Judah demanded: Bring her out and have her burned to death (38:24).
 Being the patriarch of the clan, Judah was within his rights to order her to be burned to death because technically, she committed adultery as a result of her supposed engagement to Shelah.
 Later, in the Torah, the penalty for adultery was stoning, not burning (Leviticus 20:10; Deuteronomy 22:21).
 Tamar did not immediately defend herself.
 But as she was being brought out of her father’s house and back to Adullam to face Judah, she made her defense.
 She sent a message, the seal, its cord, and the staff, to her father-in-law.
 Her message said: I am pregnant by the man who owns these.
-And then she added: See if you recognize whose seal and cord and staff these belong to (38:25).
+And then she added: See if you recognize whose seal and cord and staff these are (38:25).
 One can only imagine the thoughts that crossed Judah’s mind at that time.
 But Tamar probably knew enough about Judah to know that once he knew the truth, he would treat her fairly.

 In the final analysis, Tamar carried out a stunning rescue of Judah’s two dead sons with her twins, Perez and Zerah.
 She saved both Er and Onan from extinction, despite their wickedness.
 But Tamar also rescued Judah.
 His collision with her stopped his steep spiritual decline.
 Driven by rejection and jealous anger over his father’s preference for Rachael over his mother Leah, and for favoring Rachel’s sons, Joseph and Benjamin, over Judah and his brothers, Judah led the conspiracy against Joseph and instigated selling him as a slave.
 With Joseph seemingly out of the picture, their elderly father Jacob doted protectively on Joseph’s younger brother Benjamin.
 Hurt and fed up, Judah left and migrated to Canaanite territory.
 He lived among the Canaanites, had Canaanite friends, made alliances with Canaanites, married a Canaanite, and ultimately started acting like one.
 Instead of walking with God, he walked away.
 He seemed indifferent to his wicked sons and even blocked Tamar’s path to obedience.
 In short, Judah was lost.
 But he met his match in Tamar.